January 14, 2026

 The sections below explain the reasons for the ratings in each review category.

-The card's $795 is higher than any other business credit card from a major issuer available today.
+The card's $795 annual fee is higher than any other business credit card from a major issuer available today.

 Also note that this is a pay in full credit card, meaning the entire balance charged is due each billing period.
 However, some purchases can qualify for financing through Flex for Business, at which point the high variable interest rate will apply.